 .
 He also works as a dissertation supervisor for the Department of English at Birmingham University (UK).
 His current research interests include blended learning, vocabulary acquisition and teaching English with movies.

-contributes to site testing, research, and feedback.
+Dr. Tomonori Ono contributes to site testing, research, and feedback.
 He has taught English in Japan for over 8 years, and is particularly interested in CALL and ESP (English for Specific Purposes).
 He has a BA in World History, an MA in Teaching English as a Second Language, and a Ph.D. in Education.
-When not teaching or researching, he enjoys reading books and helping out fellow teachers.

 contributes to the design and functionality of Apps 4 EFL, and devised the concepts for Error Spotter